 Below is a list of reasons to seriously reconsider using a bungee cord for securing heavy, bulky cargo.

-- You don’t know the exact strength of a bungee cord.
+1) You never know the exact strength of a bungee cord.

-- A stretched bungee that accidentally slips from your hand becomes a sharp - and really dangerous - projectile.
+5) A stretched bungee cord that slips from your hand becomes a sharp and dangerous projectile.